National Waterways Museum: Collections

 The Island Warehouse has an exhibition on the history of boat-building and another describing the social history of canals.
 The Pump House contains the steam-driven pumping engines which supplied power for the hydraulic cranes and the capstans which were used around the dock, and the Power Hall contains a variety of other engines.
 The blacksmith's forge was where the ironwork for the canal and its boats was made.
 A resident blacksmith works in the forge.
 The stables which housed the horses and pigs are still present.
 The former toll house hosts temporary and touring exhibitions.
 The Waterways Archive contains a wide range of material relating to waterways in Britain and abroad.
 A terrace of four houses known as Porter's Row contains dock workers' cottages which have been decorated and furnished to represent different periods from the 1840s to the 1950s.
-The museum contains a collection of historic boats.
+The NWM contains a collection of historic boats.
 Short boat trips along the Shropshire Union Canal are arranged.
-The museum is open at advertised times throughout the year.
+The NWM is open at advertised times throughout the year.

-The locks within the museum site are designated by English Heritage as Grade II listed buildings.
+The locks within the NWM site are designated by English Heritage as Grade II listed buildings.
 Also listed at Grade II are the lighthouse at the entry of the canal into the Mersey, and a lock keeper's hut.

 Television

-In 2010, the museum was one of three featured on Richard Macer's BBC Four series Behind the Scenes at the Museum.
+In 2010, the NWM was one of three featured on Richard Macer's BBC Four series Behind the Scenes at the Museum.

-In 2020 the museum featured as the start point of series two of Robbie Cumming's Canal Boat Diaries on BBC1.
-The episode travels along the Shropshire Union from the museum to Audlem.
+In 2020, the NWM featured as the start point of series two of Robbie Cumming's Canal Boat Diaries on BBC One.
+The episode travels along the Shropshire Union from the NWM to Audlem.

+In 2025, the NWM was featured in the Channel 4 documentary series Narrow Escapes, which highlights the lives of people living and working on the UK’s inland waterways.
+The museum appears as part of a segment exploring the preservation of historic canal boats and the community that supports the canal network.